baribari2/rmail/README.md

 > **Note**
 > You can use the --help flag on any subcommand to see a more detailed explanation of that command.

-You can also specify several configuration values as environment variables.
+You can specify several configuration values as environment variables.
 These values are `SERVER`, `PORT`, `USERNAME`, and `PASSWORD` and are not needed as CLI flags when set.
 In the case that both are provided, the environment variables will take precedence.

 # Develop
 - Make sure you have the latest of rust (see [rustup](https://rustup.rs/))